danieltodor/blaze/README.md

 level = 1
 # The position of the module (if omitted, modules will be displayed as they appear in config)
 position = 1
 # Display it on left/right side.
-Or display it as right_prompt if the shell supports it.
+Or display it as right_prompt if the shell supports it
 align = "left"
-# Same as global one, but takes precedence over it.
+# Same as global one, but takes precedence over it
 padding = ""
 # Displayed inside the module, before the content (foreground used as color)
 inner_prefix = ""